Who8MyLunch/WanderBits/work_log.md

 Lets talk about a few important parts that make up the game engine.

   1. **Parser**: A text parsing system can be made as complicated as you can imaging.
 The first thing I thought about was the Python-based Natural-Language Tool Kit (NLTK).
-I've always been curious about it and I have wondered what kind of cools things I might do with it.
+I've always been curious about it and I have wondered what kind of cool things I might do with it.
 Shit!
 Forget about that.
 Back on topic.

   A command parser for this type of game needs to support a relatively small number of basic functions.
 It needs to know about actions for navigating and interacting with the game.
-I needs to know about things to which the actions are directed.
+It needs to know about things to which the actions are directed.
 A given command may involve multiple objects, e.g. put key in box.

   The scope of this task is such that I need to keep stuff simple.
 Game commands will be defined by an action word plus one or more arguments.
 It will be much simpler to implement if the number and kind of arguments for each command are static.